C1.4 Create and describe patterns to illustrate relationships among whole numbers up to 100.

 + 86 ones

-This allows students to establish the relationship between positional values (tens and units), that is., that a ten is equal to 10 units.
+This allows students to establish the relationship between positional values (tens and units), that is, that a ten is equal to 10 units.

-Have students create a pattern of operations using concrete or semi-concrete materials (for example, number grid, number lines, ten frame, interlocking cubes, base ten materials) using larger numbers.
+Have students create a pattern of operations using concrete or visual (semi-concrete) materials (for example, number grid, number lines, ten frame, interlocking cubes, base ten materials) using larger numbers.
 Students then exchange their set of operations with another person, build the related set with the associated subtraction facts, and finally can use this knowledge when performing calculations with larger numbers.

 In this way, students notice that addition and subtraction also have an inverse relationship when the numbers are larger.